 - ½ teaspoon granulated garlic

 - In a large saucepan bring 2-3 quarts of water to a rolling boil and add a pinch of salt.
 Add 3 cups of short tubular pasta and cook for about 12-15 minutes or until just past al dente.
 Drain pasta, reserving at least 1½ cup of the pasta water.

-- Melt 4 tablespoons of butter in a large skillet or sauté pan with high sides.
+- Melt 4 tablespoons of butter in a large sauté pan with high sides.

 - Once the butter has melted, whisk in the all-purpose flour and salt, keeping everything moving until a roux forms and begins to darken to a light amber.